Russian rouble steadies, awaiting fresh drivers

-MOSCOW, Nov 13 (Reuters) - The Russian rouble was little changed in morning trade on Monday, restrained by a drop in oil prices while waiting for more support from exporters' foreign currency sales.
+MOSCOW, Nov 13 (Reuters) - The Russian rouble strengthened past 92 to the dollar on Monday, gaining as oil prices pared losses to climb during the session and with market players waiting for more support from exporters' foreign currency sales.

+By1304 GMT, the rouble was 0.4% stronger against the dollar at 91.92 RUBUTSTN=MCX, heading towards its strongest point since late October.

 "Today we do not see significant reasons for increased volatility on the FX market," said Yevgeny Loktyukhov of Promsvyazbank in a note.